 In 1984, my parents brought me to New Orleans for the World’s Fair.
 I was young and impressionable.
 The iconic image that stuck in my mind was the rows upon rows of above-ground tombs.
-My father explained to me that the water table in New Orleans was so high that they couldn’t bury people below ground.
+My father explained to me that the water table in New Orleans was so high that they couldn’t bury people by putting the coffin in the ground, so they did above ground burials.
 It seemed plausible to my young mind and I never questioned it.
 As it turned out, that explanation was more fantasy than reality.

 During our weekend in New Orleans, we happened on a description of a New Orleans Cemetery History Walking Tour.
 We both love photography and thought the images from the cemetery would be interesting (similar to our experience in Prague’s Jewish Quarter Cemetery).
 However, we weren’t expecting to be so enchanted with a City of the Dead so steeped in history.

 We met our tour guide Renee at the local voodoo zombie shop.
 Yes, you heard me correctly.
 They have a local voodoo zombie shop in New Orleans.
-She would be our guide for the next few hours on a New Orleans cemetery tour of St. Louis #1 – the oldest surviving cemetery in The Big Easy.
+She would be our guide for the next few hours on a New Orleans cemetery tour of St. Louis Cemetery No. 1 – the oldest surviving cemetery in The Big Easy.

 A New Orleans cemetery tour is also a lesson in voodoo.
 In the Big Easy, Voodoo is tough to pin down and is a blend of African folklore, French culture, and perhaps most importantly, Catholic beliefs and rituals.
 Today, voodoo seems to be more marketing machine in the tourist gift stores than anything tangible.
 And you can get your fill of voodoo in those gift stores: voodoo dolls, tarot cards, spell books, t-shirts and even bottle openers.

-For me, the highlight of our New Orleans cemetery tour was learning the complex history of race relations in the city.
+For me, the highlight of our New Orleans cemetery history tour was learning the complex history of race relations in the city.
 In The Big Easy, there was a large population of free blacks.
 So, when the U.S. began segregation laws in the late 1800s, it came as a bit of surprise to this free population in New Orleans.
-Nothing brought this home for me more than visiting the tomb of Mr. Homer Plessy.
+Nothing brought this home for me more than visiting the tomb of Mr. Homer Plessy, one of the most famous people from New Orleans.
 Mr. Plessy was arrested for riding in a “whites only” railcar and his subsequent legal challenge became the basis of the landmark Plessy v.
 Ferguson Supreme Court case – establishing decades of “separate but equal” in this country.
-Visiting Mr. Plessy’s modest, but dignified tomb was an opportunity to connect with this incredible historical event for us.
+Visiting Mr. Plessy’s modest, but dignified above ground burial vault was an opportunity to connect with this incredible historical event for us.